Slashdot Log In

 Nice, so even if most spammers don't have the intelligence or resources to do the research for more sophisticated spamming (beyond finding yet another exploit for IE), a bunch of researchers do it for them and publish the papers.

-How helpful of them.
+How helpful o

 Oh, really?
 (Score:5, Funny)